CenturyLinkCloud/PublicKB/Disaster Recovery/SAHA31-Checkpoints.md

 ## Editing Checkpoints

-Similar to the above process, proceed to the **Edit Checkpoints Period** and from there, you can modify the Checkpoint Period previously specified.
+Similar to the above process, proceed to the **Edit Checkpoints Period**, from there you can modify the Checkpoint Period previously specified.

 ## Taking a Manual Checkpoint